jonathanglasmeyer/bachelor/thesis/src/Main.md

-Being able to a) efficiently search and b) look at the temporal distribution of important keywords in a visually dense way would elevate the usefulness of speech media in the scientific context immensely.
+Being able to a) efficiently search and b) look at the temporal distribution of important keywords in a visually dense way would increase the usefulness of speech media in the scientific context immensely.

-One approach to accomplish those goals is utilizing Automatic Speech Recognition (ASR) to transcribe speech to text and also get timing information for the recognized words.
+One approach to accomplish these goals is to utilize Automatic Speech Recognition (ASR) in order to transcribe speech to text and also get timing information for the recognized words.
 This makes it possible to derive information about the density of given words at a given point of time in the talk, which in turn allows to compute word occurence density